mckennapsean/dissertation/content/08-discuss.md

 study who used VizItCards would have liked to see the cards generalized for other visualization challenges.
-Furthermore, the visualization design process, steps, and guidance can always be improved to be more descriptive, more clear, and sufficiently succinct, and to encompass other design methods and methodologies.
+Furthermore, the visualization design process, steps, and guidance can always be improved to be more descriptive, more clear, sufficiently succinct, and encompass other design methods and methodologies.
 Other common methods for teaching are design studios [@He2017] and exercises [@Bertini2017], and it would be worthwhile to adapt design worksheets for these settings.
 Lastly, scaffolding these design materials from visualization novices to experts could provide support for the visualization design worksheets to grow and expand for more advanced, creative, and flexible use.